What is the best sleeping position for back pain?

 - Eliminates pressure from your hips

-- Prevents rotating of the hips while working to keep them in alignment
+- Prevents rotation of the hips while working to keep them in alignment

 - Excellent for people who suffer lower back pain or leg pain